dcomms/dcomms/docs/drp_whitepaper.md

 ### User's identifiers.
 ID, PublicKey, PrivateKey

 **user**: a person who uses the messenger.
+Prototype legitimate users: A=Alice, B=Bob, N=Neighbor.
+Unkown users: X=attacker.

-**keypair**: {PublicKey, PrivateKey} is used as a self-signed certificate of a *user*.
+**keypair** of *user* A: {PubA, PrivA} is used as a self-signed certificate of the *user*.
 Private key is used to sign, public key - to verify packets.
 We select Ed25519 ECDSA for the asymmetric crypography.

 **idNonce**: random bytes (salt), is used to change user's ID without changing his public key

 **ID**=SHA512(*PublicKey*|*idNonce*), 512 bits

-ID is used to deliver packets across the P2P network, to sign transmitted packets, verify the packets.
+ID is used to deliver packets across the P2P network, to verify the packets.

 ### ID space, distance, vectors